rblfmr / Shutterstock.com

 At the historic Colonial Inn in Concord, Massachusetts, you could have bought a toasted bacon, lettuce and tomato sandwich for $1.10 in 1970.

-After spending the night at the Lake McDonald Lodge in Montana’s Glacier National Park in 1974, you could treat yourself to a plate of hot cakes with butter and maple syrup for breakfast for a dollar.
+After spending the night at the Lake McDonald Lodge in Montana’s Glacier National Park in 1974, you could treat yourself to a plate of hotcakes with butter and maple syrup for breakfast for a dollar.
 Then, you could go home and make your own taste even better by adding these unsuspecting ingredients.

 In 1976, you could buy five cucumbers for a dollar, and make a salad for all seasons.

-You could buy three 6-ounce containers of trendy La Yogurt for a dollar in 1980.
+You could buy three 6-ounce containers of the trendy food La Yogurt for a dollar in 1980.

 In 1988, three 1-pound cans of Van Camp’s pork and beans could be bought at the supermarket for a dollar.

-A 5-pound bag of Domino sugar would have cost a dollar in 1991.
+Calling all bakers: A 5-pound bag of Domino sugar would have cost a dollar in 1991.
 Use these genius baking hacks to make it go all the way.

-In 1994, you could buy a pound of Armour hot dogs for 99 cents at the grocery store.
+In 1994, you could buy a pound of Armour hot dogs at the grocery store for 99 cents at the grocery store.